Nassty/fusql/README.rst

 * the cols named "style" are mapped to "style.css"
 * and the columns named "functions" are mapped to "functions.js".

-Cool usage of this proyect
+Cool usage of this project
 --------------------------

 You can run a web browser on top of that and enjoy: